yossideutsch1973/breeze/examples/README.md

 # Breeze Examples

-This folder contains example programs demonstrating Breeze's capabilities.
+This directory collects runnable examples demonstrating different collaboration patterns.
+Each example is intended to be small and approachable.

 ## Examples